Jesterhearts/hop-hash/README.md

 The default target load factor of 92% (`density-ninety-two` feature) is chosen to balance memory efficiency and performance.
 If you prioritize memory efficiency and are willing to accept a slight performance trade-off, you might consider using a target load factor of 97% (`density-ninety-seven` feature).
 This trades about 3-5% performance for about 5% decreased memory usage in benchmarks.
+Note that when combined with the `eight-way` feature, you significantly increase the risk of over-allocation, so be careful combining those two features if you are trying to conserve memory.

 ## Probe Length Debugging
-The `HashTable` struct includes a `probe_histogram` method (test-only) that returns a histogram of probe lengths for all entries in the table.
+The `HashTable` struct includes a `probe_histogram` method (feature `stats`) that returns a histogram of probe lengths for all entries in the table.
 This can be useful for debugging and performance tuning, as it provides insight into how well the hash function is distributing entries.

 ## Limitations